 Auburn is a medium-sized city located in the state of Maine.
-With a population of 22,871 people and eight constituent neighborhoods, Auburn is the fifth largest community in Maine.
-Auburn has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+With a population of 24,033 people and eight constituent neighborhoods, Auburn is the fifth largest community in Maine.
+Auburn has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 The people who call Auburn home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Auburn residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Auburn include French Canadian, French, Irish, and German.
+Important ancestries of people in Auburn include French Canadian, English, French, Irish, and German.

 The most common language spoken in Auburn is English.
 Other important languages spoken here include French and Spanish.